maubanel/UE5-Static-Meshes/basic-column-ii/README.md

 ##### `Step 18.`\|`ITSM`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Notice that we have a second material slot in the model.
 Now we don't want this as we want to use the same material.
 We can fix this all in Unreal by selecting **Attributes | MatEd** (Material Editor).
 Then paint all of the triangles in the untextured new portion.
-Double check that all are red including hte bottom.
+Double check that all are red including the bottom.
 Then select **Materials | Input 0** and press the <kbd>Assign Active Material</kbd> button.

 ![assign active material](images/assignActive.png)